baigel2/evergreen/index.md

 * At least 1 meal a day but no more than 3.
 * 3 Gym sessions a week.
 * Only major purchase allowed is tickets to USA to see family.
+* At least one journal entry a day.

 What the hell is this?: